tom288/kdtree/README.md

 If you would prefer an alternative installation method you can go to <https://sourceforge.net/projects/mingw-w64/> to obtain some kind of installer for the same purpose.
 It will ask you questions that <https://stackoverflow.com/questions/29947302/meaning-of-options-in-mingw-w64-installer> can help you to answer, but not by much, and I'm not sure the answers matter much either.

 I personally recommending opting for the first option and using 7-Zip to unzip it somewhere sensible.
-If you want to then you can add the `bin` directory to your PATH, but I didn't.
+Either way you __must__ add the `bin` directory to your PATH, or else gcc and g++ will never generate output files.
+Then restart your terminal, or whatever program it is integrated into.

 ### C Graphics Libraries